syncfusion-content/angularjs-docs/angularjs/Kanban/Overview.md

 ---
 title: Overview	| AngularJS | Kanban | Syncfusion
-description: Learn here about Kanban Introduction in Syncfusion Essential AngularJS Kanban Control, its elements, and more.
+description: Learn here all about overview of Syncfusion Essential AngularJS Kanban Control, its elements, and more.
 platform: AngularJS
 control: Kanban
 documentation: ug